scalacenter/scalac-profiling/README.md

 Per call-site, file and total:

-- [ ] How many implicit searches are triggered by user-defined code?
+- [x] How many implicit searches are triggered per position?
-- [ ] How many implicit searches are triggered by macro code?
+- [x] How many implicit searches are triggered for a given type?
 - [ ] How long implicit searches take to run?
 - [x] How many implicit search failures are?
 - [x] How many implicit search hits are?
-- [ ] What's the ratio of search failures/hits?
+- [x] What's the ratio of search failures/hits?

 ### Ideas to be considered (out of the scope of this project)